TendTo/MemeBot/README.md

 #### Steps:
 - Clone this repository
 - In "config/settings.yaml.dist", edit the desired values.
-Be mindful that the one listed below will overwrite the ones in "config/settings.yaml.dist", even if you don't specify them
+Be mindful that the one listed below will overwrite the ones in "config/settings.yaml.dist", even if they aren't used in the command line
 - **Run** `docker build --tag botimage --build-arg TOKEN=<token_arg> [...] .`

 | In the command line <br>(after each --build-arg) | Type | Function | Optional |